olivier-ov/mypawnfilterscripts/README.md

-this is a samp filterscripts code by ow
+this is a samp filterscripts code by own